Project-Reclass/toynet-mininet/README.md

 Make sure you are using Python 3.x, recommended Python 3.7.
 Install dependencies from the `requirements.txt` with:
-`pip3 install -f requirements.txt`
+`pip3 install -r requirements.txt`

 Run the `deactivate` command to exit the virtual environment.

 ## Testing

-Run `pytest -v` from the project root directory.
+Run `make test` from the project root directory.

 # Future Work